12, 24 or 48V solar generator is an important question to answer before setting out.

 It looks a bit like the Martians landed on the roof in the night!

-And I can mow the grass, use my carpentry tools, bake bread and do anything and everything, but only on a sunny day.
-To do that in inclement weather you'd need a huge bank of batteries.
-I'm not in favour of going off the grid; it's a lovely romantic notion, but not cost effective.
+And I can mow the grass, use my carpentry tools and bake bread; and do anything and everything, but only on a sunny day.
+To do that in inclement weather you would need a huge bank of batteries.
+I am not in favour of going off the grid; it is a lovely romantic notion, but not cost effective.

-Bernard Preston is a physics major who, after seven years of teaching science turned to something quite different; better health with chiropractic.
+Bernard Preston is a physics-major who, after seven years of teaching science turned to something quite different; well-being with spinal adjustments.

-Yet his love the physical sciences has left him and retirement has provided the time and space to return to his roots.
+Yet his love for the physical sciences has never left him and retirement has provided the time and space to return to his roots.